 We chose not to do the guided hike as it was going to an area we’d see the next day while hiking out.
 Instead, we went off exploring by ourselves and had a superlative day hiking the Nublet and beyond as well as checking out Lake Magog.

 I wish we’d had more time for hiking as there are plenty more of them that I’d like to do.
 We’ll just add them to our wish list for another summer.

-Assiniboine Lodge is not inexpensive.
-A rustic lodge room is now $250 per person per night plus 6.25% tax.
-Cabins are $310 per person per night plus tax.
+The lodge is not inexpensive.
+A rustic lodge room is now (in 2022) $395 per person per night plus 6.2% tax.
+Shared cabins are $395 per person per night plus tax.
 As a treat, John and I will occasionally pay this sort of money – and this was my treat to myself for completing all 100 adventures.
 The helicopter flight is extra.